TalentuMagic/ElasticDict/README.md

 ### API Documentation with Swagger

 This project exposes interactive API documentation using **Swagger UI** and an auto-generated **OpenAPI 3.0** specification.
-The implementation is defined in `app.js` using the `swagger-jsdoc` and `swagger-ui-express` libraries, which generate the spec from annotated JSDoc comments and serve it under dedicated routes.:contentReference[oaicite:0]{index=0}
+The implementation is defined in `app.js` using the `swagger-jsdoc` and `swagger-ui-express` libraries, which generate the spec from annotated JSDoc comments and serve it under dedicated routes.

 ### Swagger Setup

-The Swagger configuration is initialized in `app.js` using `swaggerJSDoc` with the following options:​:contentReference[oaicite:1]{index=1}
+The Swagger configuration is initialized in `app.js` using `swaggerJSDoc` with the following options:

 - `openapi: "3.0.0"` – OpenAPI version.
 - `info.title: "WordSearch API"` – API name.